Please visit Azure in the Smartsheet Help Center. Starting December 29, 2023 the Brandfolder Knowledge Base will only live on Smartsheet Help.

 To configure the integration of Brandfolder into Azure AD, you need to add Brandfolder from the gallery to your list of managed SaaS apps.

-In the search box, type Brandfolder, select Brandfolder from result panel then click Add button to add the application.
+- In the search box, type Brandfolder, choose Brandfolder from the result panel, then select Add.

-To configure and test Azure AD single sign-on with Brandfolder, you need to complete the following building blocks:
+To configure and test Azure AD single sign-on with Brandfolder, you need to complete the following:

 - Configure Azure AD Single Sign-On - to enable your users to use this feature.